-Need a price increase letter to customers due to inflation?
+Need a price increase letter to customers due to inflation (or any reason)?

-Check out our example price increase letter and template along with why it makes sense to raise your prices (without apologizing for it).
+Check out our example price increase letter and template along with why it makes sense to raise your prices.

 But what happens when your price increase is poorly-received?

 Despite increased competition from new streaming services, Netflix was the only major service to increase their prices in 2022.
 Then they lost more than 1 million subscribers.
 Up until recently, Netflix has been able to clearly show its growth narrative to investors, but as customer growth slows, it comes as no surprise that they will be raising the price of subscription.
-More recently Netflix has stated that, at some point in 2023, they will likely charge a surcharge for password sharing (which they’ve already begun rolling out in countries outside the U.S.).
+More recently Netflix has begun charging more for password sharing.
 It’s likely an effort to shift its Rule of 40 levers.
 Moving from an emphasis on revenue growth to instead extracting profit.

 How did this price increase land?
-One user phrased it perfectly: referencing a past Netflix tweet” “love is sharing a password,” they simply replied, “love is dead.”
+One user phrased it perfectly: referencing a past tweet from Netflix themselves, “Love is sharing a password,” the user simply replied, “love is dead.”
 Ouch.

 Netflix has stated that they will sometimes “ask [customers] to pay a little bit more to keep that virtuous cycle of investment and value creation going.”
 But once again, their communication fell flat.
 We first wrote about this in 2020!
 Two years later and they still haven’t learned a lesson.
 With inflation and increasing competition, Netflix could work a little harder to reduce customer churn.
 To start with, they might consider a better price increase letter.